US Work Permit Requirements

 Schedule an interview

-Interview of the applicants that are seeking to obtain a work visa in the USA are held in the US Consulate or US Embassy of the country where an applicant lives.
-In order to schedule an interview you have to submit the receipt number that is printed on your approved I-129 form.
-Children under 13 years of age and people of the age 80 or above are not required to appear for an interview.
+Interview of the applicants that are seeking to obtain a work visa in the USA is held in the US Consulate or US Embassy of the country where an applicant lives.
+In order to schedule an interview, you have to submit the receipt number that is printed on your approved I-129 form.
+Children under 13 years of age and people the age 80 or above are not required to appear for an interview.

 Pay the Visa Application fee